Gretta Sarfaty

-Gretta Sarfaty, born Alegre Sarfaty, is also known as Gretta Grzywacz and Greta Sarfaty Marchant, also simply as Gretta. is a painter, photographer and multimedia artist who earned international acclaim in the 1970s, from her artistic works related to Body art and Feminism.
+Gretta Sarfaty (born Alegre Sarfaty; also known as Gretta Grzywacz and Greta Sarfaty Marchant or mononymously as Gretta) is a painter, photographer, and multimedia artist who earned international acclaim in the 1970s for her artistic works related to body art and feminism.
 Born in Greece, in 1947, she moved with her family to São Paulo in 1954, being naturalized as Brazilian.

 Alongside her art she was the founder of the artist-run space, Sartorial Contemporary Art (2005–2010), and since 2010 she keeps an art collection called Alegre Sarfaty Collection.

-From the 1970's on, Gretta developed her artistic career.
+From the 1970s on, Gretta developed her artistic career.
 She took fine arts classes in São Paulo, at FAAP and the Escola Pan Americana de Artes - she was taught by artists working also in São Paulo, including Walter Lewy, Ivald Granato, Mário Gruber and Savério Castellano.
 She studied photography with the photographer Julio Abe Wakahara during 1975.
 Due to her artistic work and exhibitions, she moved to Paris, Milan and New York.